tumic0/android_protobuf/README.md

-# android_protobuf
+# Google Protocol Buffers for Android

-Google Protocol Buffers for Android
+protobuf-lite.a as build by [tumic0/protobuf-android](https://github.com/tumic0/protobuf-android)